-- After starting the upgrade process, always wait at least 5-10 minutes before restarting the encoder, even if you suspect the upgrade has - before restarting the encoder, even if you suspect the upgrade has failed. - Your dealer reserves the right to charge for any repair attributable to faulty upgrading by the user. - The AXIS Camera Management software tool can be used for multiple upgrades.
+- After starting the upgrade process, always wait at least 5-10 minutes before restarting the encoder, even if you suspect the upgrade has failed. - Your dealer reserves the right to charge for any repair attributable to faulty upgrading by the user. - The AXIS Camera Management software tool can be used for multiple upgrades.
 Please see the Axis website at www.axis.com for more information.